AniketBafna/Project8--World_Road_Accidents_Analysis/README.md

 # World-Road-Accidents-Analysis
-This Project is about the Accidents recorded on Roads across various from a period span of 1990-2019.
+This Project is about the Accidents recorded on Roads across various Countries from a period span of 1990-2019